 How Does MJF 3D Printer works?

-Multi Jet Fusion (MJF) is a 3D printing process which selectively applies fusing and detailing agents across a bed of nylon powder, which is bonded into a solid functional component in thousands of layers by the heating element.
+Multi Jet Fusion (MJF) is a 3D printing process that selectively applies fusing and detailing agents across a bed of nylon powder, which is bonded into a solid functional component in thousands of layers by the heating element.
 Helps produce precise and finely detailed intricate parts with powdered thermoplastics at high speed.

 This method is much faster than other types of 3D printing and creates much stronger parts without adding excess weight.
 It is also more precise than other types of 3D printing, making it ideal for creating intricate pieces such as precision tools or delicate models.